Skip to main content

 Complete Platform Checkout

-async function completePlatformCheckout(order, addresses, req, buyNow = false) {
+async function completePlatformCheckout(order, _addresses, req, buyNow = false, userId = null) {

 }